thejenja/thejenja.github.io/content/projects/en/rasena.md

 ---
-title: "Rasena"
+title: "Zhivizna"
-description: "Personal application for healthy lifestyle and self-development"
+description: "Personal app for a healthy lifestyle and self-development"
 color: "#4ade80"
 background: "radial-gradient(100% 100% at 100% 100%, #5050a3 0%, hsl(0, 0.00%, 0.00%) 100%), radial-gradient(60.32% 60.32% at 0% 66.26%, rgb(80, 99, 159) 0%, rgb(0, 0, 0) 100%), #1e1e1e"
 icon: "🌱"